marcogalluzzi/scala-url-shortener/README.md

 * Each generated short URL has a key like `url:`+`unique id` and it stores a json value like: `{"originalUrl":"https://www.nasa.gov","shortUrl":"http://localhost:9000/go/K4","creationDate":"2018-07-06T16:12:14.878+0000"}`
 * Counter for each access to a short URL with key `url-counter:`+`unique id`

+__Other__

+Usually, the second time you access an URL on your browser some content is taken directly from the cache.
+Similarly, if the server says on the first access that a site is MOVED PERMANENTLY to another address (short to long URL conversion), the new address is cached.
+But, what happens if we want to count every access to the short URL?
+In this case we have to add some values to the "Cache-Control" header of the redirection response.
+These are: `no-cache, no-store, max-age=0, must-revalidate`

 ## TODO

 __Additional features__